 Serve

-Serve for dessert or a quick snack!
+Serve this Edible Brownie Batter for dessert or a quick snack!

 - Oat flour: I like oat flour in this recipe because it’s safe to eat raw and adds some filling protein and fiber to the recipe.
 To make your own oat flour, just place oats in a blender or food processor and grind until they’re very fine.
 You really want the texture to resemble a standard flour.
 If your oat flour is too thick, you’ll notice a grainy-feel to the batter.